 - Provide a change log of all changes between one Long Term Support release and the next to make upgrading easier.

-For Jira Software Data Center customers, we'll endeavour to allow zero downtime upgrades between one Long Term Support release and the next Long Term Support release, but can't guarantee that down time will not be required, depending on the nature of the changes.
-The change log will indicate if zero downtime upgrade will be available.
+For Jira Software Data Center customers, we'll endeavor to allow zero downtime upgrades between one Long Term Support release and the next Long Term Support release, but can't guarantee that downtime will not be required, depending on the nature of the changes.
+The change log will indicate if a zero downtime upgrade will be available.

 In the example below, version 4.2 has been designated a Long Term Support release.
 The number of bug fix releases and timing illustrated below is just an example, your product's release cadence may differ.

-If you have a server license, you’ll only be eligible to upgrade to versions released prior to February 2, 2024 PT, when we officially end support for our server product line.
+If you have a Server license, you’ll only be eligible to upgrade to versions released prior to February 15, 2024 PT, when we officially end support for our Server product line.